A new refinement of Euler numbers on counting alternating permutations: New refinement of Euler numbers

 Taking $n-1 \leftrightarrow n$ into account, $\eup_{n}$ is equal to the double of this. \end{proof}

 \begin{ex} Let $n=8$.
 All triples $(i, j, k)$ satisfying $(2i+1)+(2j+1)+k=n-2=6$ are

 Therefore, we have

 This does not seem so elegant at a glance.
-However, we will see that $\eup_{n}$ has the nice expression in terms of formal power series with $\secx$ and $\tanx$. \end{ex} \begin{lem} For $k\ge 1$, we have
+However, we will see in Section 5 that $\{\eup_{n}\}$ has the nice expression in terms of formal power series with $\secx$ and $\tanx$. \end{ex} \begin{lem} For $k\ge 1$, we have

 \end{lem}

 \begin{proof} Suppose $\s$ is an up-down 2nd-max-lower permutation in $S_{n}$.
 If $n=2k$, then $n-1$ must appear at the first position together with $n$ right after it:

 Thus, $\edown_{2k}=E_{2k-2}$.
 If $n=2k+1$, then $n-1$ must appear at the first position likewise or at the last right after $n$: